In Between Books

 In Grade Six, after the literary flourish of my previous two years Mrs. Distracted-Teacher became the editor to crush my authorial dream with one flick of her too-long-for-her-age black hair.
 She dismissed my query about the low numbers she’d scrawled on my short story.
 Seventy-two was very far from one-hundred.
 I wanted to know why but she didn’t have time to tell me.
 I was dismissed along with my dreams.
 It’s very possible Mrs. Distracted-Teacher was having a bad day.
 She probably didn’t intend to eat my writer, but she did.
 Teachers get hungry.
 It's a long day.
 But I went home with less of me than I’d walked to school with.
 My mother noticed.
 And I never forgot.

 Now I’m a teacher.
 I try to remember to pack snacks.
 I don't want to eat what isn't mine.
 For the past eighteen years I’ve worked in the Department of Art at Pittsburg State University in Kansas.
 For the past ten summers I've taught ceramics to middle and high school students at the Hawaii Preparatory Academy.
-This year I get to teach creative writing to middle school students.
+For my final summer I will teach creative writing to middle school students.
 My motto for any classroom “is do no harm."
 And yet it’s the easiest thing to.
 Adults have a lot of bad days.
 And students sometimes eat my snacks.

 The tween before teen is an age to test the boundaries of the universe.
 I wanted to see if there was room to include all of me.
 But I touched the limited edge before I could see the infinite beyond.
 The branding began.
 I’m not this.
 I’m that.
 My teacher told me so.
 I turned away from writing while at the same time I looked to my narratives for direction.
 One of my characters was an artist.
 She had success showing her portfolio in New York at a publishing house.
 I liked to draw.
 I excelled in Grade Twelve drafting.
 Placing the trees beside the house was ample reward for all of the straight lines.
 I should have won the graduating award but girls didn’t win those in 1981.
 Kirby wasn’t accepted into the best architecture program in Canada, but I was.
 And I didn’t go.
 Winnipeg was a long way from Saskatoon when your parents get divorced the year you plan to leave.